Partners in Flight

 • Conservation Plans

 PIF promotes a proactive and science-based planning approach that sets priorities and objectives for landbird conservation at regional and continental scales.
-The continental Landbird Conservation Plan identifies regional “stewardship species” that are most important for land trusts to focus on within a given region.
+The 2016 Landbird Conservation Plan identifies regional “stewardship species” that are most important for land trusts to focus on within a given region.
 These priorities can be used by land trusts in their planning, or to justify grants, easements, or acquisitions.

 • Best Management Practices